alejandrolc/llmprototyping/README.md

     "Roman society was heavily stratified between patricians, plebeians, and slaves."
 ]

-question = "When was the Roman Empire founded?"
+question = "What is the name of the last emperor?"

 import os
 from dotenv import load_dotenv